JOIN THE TEAM!

 Please refer to this document for more information about individual roles and their responsibilities.

-Assistant Producer: Aids the Producers in guiding the show every step of the way.
+Associate/Assistant Producer: Aids the Producers in guiding the show every step of the way.
 Often leads an individual project based on production needs and interest, as discussed with Producers.
 Assists Producers in role responsibilities, as disseminated by team discussion and assignment.
-The Assistant Producer will understand and have general knowledge of all aspects of the production.
+The Associate/Assistant Producer will understand and have general knowledge of all aspects of the production.

-Director of Development: The Director of Development leads the department by managing fundraising efforts, applying for grants, and acquiring/keeping donors and sponsorship activities.
+Director of Fundraising: The Director of Fundraising spearheads all major fundraising initiatives and helps lead the Development Team with the Director of Events and Director of Community Development.
 They maintain donor databases and seek partnerships at individual, institutional, and corporate levels to sustain the organization.

 Development Assistant: Development Assistants work with the Director of Development to plan events and initiatives surrounding fundraising.
 This may involve spearheading a project or working on administrative tasks.
 Assists Director of Development in role responsibilities, as disseminated by team discussion and assignment.

-Marketing Assistant: Assists Marketing Director in role responsibilities, as disseminated by team discussion and assignment.
+Marketing Assistant: Assists Marketing Team in role responsibilities, as disseminated by team discussion and assignment.

 Photographer: Attending several rehearsals and dress rehearsals to capture images.
 Working with the producer and Director of Marketing to ensure necessary shots are provided for press and marketing purposes.
 Delivering images, with a quick turnaround, in a range of resolutions for both print and online purposes.
 Undertaking any necessary post-production work on images.
 Has skill in both model and candid styles.